Free University of Berlin: Clusters of Excellence

 As part of the MATHEON – Mathematics for Key Technologies research center of the DFG, Free University of Berlin together with the TU Berlin, HU Berlin and the Zuse Institute Berlin is working on mathematical modeling, simulation and optimization of real-world processes.

-Twice every year, the "Dahlem Conferences" are held at Free University of Berlin.
-Over the course of one week, international renowned scientists and Nobel laureates come together and discuss current problems in all fields of studies.
+Between 1974 and 2012, the Free University of Berlin hosted 102 Dahlem Conferences, at which internationally renowned scholars and Nobel laureates were invited to discuss current problems in natural, physical and social sciences and the humanities, with the aim of promoting interdisciplinary exchange of scientific information and ideas and stimulating international cooperation in research.

-The annual "Einstein Lectures Dahlem" hosted by the university and several external institutions since 2005 are dedicated to Albert Einstein, who was the director of the Kaiser Wilhelm Institute of Physics for more than 15 years.
+The annual "Einstein Lectures Dahlem" hosted by the university and several external institutions since 2005 are dedicated to Albert Einstein, who was the first Director of the Kaiser Wilhelm Institute for Physics for more than 15 years (1917-1933).
 It is an colloquium which presents fields in science which were influenced by Einstein's thinking.

 Rankings

 The 2024 British QS World University Rankings ranked the university 98th internationally and 4th in Germany.
-In the 2024 Times Higher Education World University Rankings, the university is ranked 102th internationally and 9th in Germany.
-Because of an unresolved dispute over the counting of Nobel laureates before the Second World War (both Humboldt and Free University of Berlin claim to be the rightful successor of the University of Berlin), both do not appear in the Academic Ranking of World Universities (ARWU) anymore.
-The last ARWU, placed the FU at 83rd in the world in 2007.
+In the 2024 Times Higher Education World University Rankings, the university is ranked 102nd internationally and 9th in Germany.
+Owing to an unresolved dispute over the counting of Nobel laureates before the Second World War, as both the Humboldt University and the Free University claim to be successors of the pre-War University of Berlin, neither university has been listed in the 'Shanghai Ranking' or Academic Ranking of World Universities (ARWU) since 2004.

 In the 2023 QS Subject Ranking, Free University of Berlin ranks first in Germany in English, modern languages, politics, and sociology.
 In the 2023 THE Subject Ranking, Free University of Berlin ranks first in Germany in the social sciences.
 In the 2022 ARWU Subject Ranking, Free University of Berlin ranks first in Germany in human biological sciences and pharmacy, while sharing the first place in biomedical engineering, law, and nursing.